Gene-Weaver/VoucherVisionEditor/README.md

 # Installing VoucherVisionEditor

 ## Prerequisites
-- Python 3.8 or later
+- Python 3.12 or later

 ## Installation - Cloning the VoucherVisionEditor Repository
-1. First, install Python 3.8.10, or greater, on your machine of choice.
-We have validated up to Python 3.11.
+1. First, install Python 3.12, or greater, on your machine of choice.
+We have validated with Python 3.8, but some of the packages in the requirements will need to be relaxed, just remove the versions and let the package manager get the older versions that are compatible with the older Python.
     - Make sure that you can use `pip` to install packages on your machine, or at least inside of a virtual environment.
     - Simply type `pip` into your terminal or PowerShell.
 If you see a list of options, you are all set.
 Otherwise, see either this [PIP Documentation](https://pip.pypa.io/en/stable/installation/) or [this help page](https://www.geeksforgeeks.org/how-to-install-pip-on-windows/)